Ryan and Pelosi back 'Team Scalise'

 Pelosi noted that in the 2011 shooting of Rep. Gabrielle Giffords, several of her constituents were also shot -- including a nine-year-old girl who died.

-"When we evaluate the needs of our members its about protecting the members and their constituents as well," Pelosi said.
+"When we evaluate the needs of our members it's about protecting the members and their constituents as well," Pelosi said.

 Both stressed repeatedly the need for politicians to step away from inflammatory remarks.